shakao-test/skill-map-test/test.md

 ## pizza

 * name: Chase the Pizza
-* description: Jump and run to avoid the barrels
+* description: Get started creating a simple game to chase a pizza around the screen and collect as many points as possible before time runs out!
 * type: tutorial
 * next: lemon